Company Detail

 • Free access to Benefit Hub - an online portal with access to a wide range of retail discounts, cycle to work scheme, and additional voluntary benefits

+Interested?
+There’s an easy to apply route below to upload your CV!
+If you need any further information, talk to our experienced Internal Recruitment Team on 01702 595200.
 Communities and Education Division is part of an employee-owned organisation and we continually pride ourselves on our sense of community, both in the incredible work we do throughout UK and Ireland.
 People are at the front, centre and heart of every service we provide and each decision we make.

 Contract: Permanent

-Closing Date: 12 December 2025Key Responsibilities
+Closing Date: 09 January 2026Key Responsibilities

 • Meet individual performance targets and contribute towards meeting team performance targets in line with contractual requirements.